 Elite Screens Inc. Listed by dragonforce Ransomware Group

 Public reporting indicates that dragonforce listed Elite Screens on its leak site and claims to have stolen internal company files.
-Available reporting describes the incident as a ransomware attack in which data was exfiltrated before encryption or as part of an extortion attempt.
+Available reporting describes the incident as a ransomware attack in which data was allegedly exfiltrated before encryption or as part of an extortion attempt.
 Exact volume of records and specific data types remain unconfirmed by the company, but ransomware incidents of this nature routinely expose employee records, customer contracts, financial spreadsheets, and vendor information.
 Elite Screens has not yet issued a public statement detailing the breach scope or timeline.

 Why This Matters for You and Your Family